 This is by far the most incredible woodworking piece I have ever seen; a beautiful Star Wars Millenium Falcon made from more than 3,000 individually carved pieces of wood.
-This masterpiece was made by professional woodworker Martin Creaney, and it took him around 18 months to build it.
+Professional woodworker Martin Creaney created this masterpiece, and it took him around 18 months to build it.

-Before starting to work on the Millenium Falcon, Martin had previously made an R2D2, an AT-ST Walker, and an X-Wing Fighter.
-With each project, Martin is going bigger and bigger.
-The body of the Millenium Falcon is made from real Timber, so it should be pretty heavy.
+Before working on the Millenium Falcon, Martin had previously made an R2D2, an AT-ST Walker, and an X-Wing Fighter.
+With each project, Martin is getting bigger and bigger.
+The body of the Millenium Falcon is made from natural Timber, so it should be pretty heavy.

 I can’t stop looking at all the details…